Aashritha014/Blog-Page/README.md

-# Aashritha's Blog Page
+# 📜 Blog Page

-Welcome to **Aashritha's Blog Page**!
+Welcome to **Aashritha's Blog**!
 This is a personal website and portfolio for sharing projects, notes, and blog posts on topics in computer science, machine learning, and more.

 ## ✨ Live Demo